glynthomas/b2/README.md

 new official experimental UI is being developed by brennan ... https://github.com/geometryzen/brennan-app

-if you are a b2 brennan owner and you stumble onto this page, and you prefer a simpler stable maintained noiseless version of this web app and want to contribute please get in touch
+if you are a b2 brennan owner and you stumble onto this page, and you prefer a simpler stable maintained noiseless version of this web app and * or want to contribute please get in touch

 ###### * please note, all web app upgrades & updates are implemented at your own risk